 - Avoid intense workout to the muscles that have been treated

 - Don’t go for any new physical activities or sports

 - Don’t do more than you would normally do

 How Much Does Dry Needling Cost?

 Every provider offers different pricing plans, which mostly depend on the provider’s level of training, post-graduate specialty studies, and years of professional experience.
 Some specialists will require an initial visit – it’s commonly used for examination and treatment, and during the first visit, a provider can determine whether you can be accepted as a patient.
 The decision is made after the in-depth diagnosis.
 At Makari Wellness we often combine Dry-Needling Orthopedic Acupuncture with manual therapy (Active Release Techniques) and functional rehabilitation to stop pain and resolve its causes.

 Makari Wellness – Safe and Effective Approach to Dry Needling

-Makari Wellness is known for its fast and effective treatment of pain and orthopedic conditions, which includes relieving muscle pain and improving movement functions of the body.
+Makari Wellness is known for their fast and effective treatment of pain and orthopedic conditions, which includes relieving muscle pain and improving movement functions of the body.
 We offer a unique and efficient system of treating pain and enhancing body performance, which is a result of a powerful combination of trigger point needling, orthopedic dry needling, and exclusive neurological reset training.

-If you are tired of acute or chronic muscle pain, nerve impingement, tendonitis, or any other issue that affects your health condition, don’t hesitate to contact us at (888) 871-8889 and book your appointment for the best therapy of dry needling San Diego can offer.
+If you are tired of acute or chronic muscle pain, nerve impingement, tendonitis, or any other issue that affects your health condition, don’t hesitate to contact us at (888) 871-8889 and book your appointment for the best dry needling San Diego can offer.